Armalite/lets-try-materialize/README.md

-# lets-try-materialize
+# Introduction
-This repository contains a dbt project that utilizes a Materialize stream and performs stream processing
+This repository contains a dbt project that utilizes a Materialize stream and performs stream processing.
+The models designed in this repo are based off the Materialize docs.
+In particular, the source models subscribes to a PubNub channel, from which it receives stream data and performs transformations on this data using both `view` materialization as well as Materialized' own `materializedview` materialization.

 # Environment Setup